352ounces/zcombinator/guides/ZERO-TO-PR_GUIDE.md

 **After cloning, open the codebase:**
 1. Check the Claude Code output—it will show you the path where it cloned the repo (e.g., `/Users/yourname/zcombinator`)
 2. In VS Code, go to **File > Open Folder** (or **File > Open** on Mac)
 3. Navigate to that path.
-Common locations:
-   - Mac: `/Users/yourname/zcombinator`
-   - Windows: `C:\Users\yourname\zcombinator`
    - If you can't find it, prompt Claude Code: "Where did you clone the zcombinator repo?"
 4. Select the `zcombinator` folder and click **Open**
 5. The codebase is now loaded in VS Code—you'll see all the files in the left sidebar